revertio/fake_sqs/README.md

 * Setting visibility timeouts for messages
 * Purge Queue

+Debug actions:

+* Dumping messages from a queue to file
+* Reloading messages to a queue from file

 Certain bits are left off on purpose, to make it easier to work with, such as:

 * No checking on access keys or signatures